-The next (and final) call for funding for 2015 – this time Seed Funding only – opens on 8 April and will close on 18 May (24.00 Swedish time).
+Information about the dates of the next call for funding will open in November 2015 with deadline in January 2016.
+Exact dates will be published here nearer the time.
 Updated information about the terms of the programme as well as all the necessary application documents will be available on this website when the call opens.

 For more information, please contact one of the following persons, preferably by email:

 Judith Black, programme manager Creative Force Russia and Creative Force Eastern Europe

 Lejla Hastor, programme manager Creative Force Western Balkans and Turkey